JimDesu/basis-lang/spec.md

 ### 5.11 Objects

 An **object** is a stack-or-heap-allocated, identity-bearing aggregate.
-Object fields can be of any type &mdash; fixed-size buffer-backed, runtime-length buffer-backed (`[]` and `[]T`), or non-buffer &mdash; including pointers, command-typed values, fexpr-typed values (subject to fexpr-specific restrictions; &sect;8), other objects, and variants.
+Object fields can be of any type &mdash; fixed-size buffer-backed, runtime-length buffer-backed (`[]` and `[]T`), or non-buffer &mdash; including pointers, command-typed values, other objects, and variants.
 The declaration form is:

     .object Logger : String name, ^File output, Severity threshold .object Cache  : [4096] storage, Int32 used, ^Cache next

 Object-typed values are reference-semantics in the sense that they are normally manipulated through fat pointers to the object's storage rather than as bytes.
 The object's fields may be discontiguously laid out &mdash; the language does not commit to a particular field-layout strategy for objects, since the absence of a byte-aggregate constraint frees the implementation from offset-stability requirements that records carry.

 The record/object split (&sect;5.4) is the core split of the buffer-backed/non-buffer division.
-Records *cannot* contain pointers, command-typed values, fexpr-typed values, objects, or variants; objects *can* contain anything.
+Records *cannot* contain pointers, command-typed values, objects, or variants; objects *can* contain anything.
 Records have no identity beyond byte-content; objects have identity that survives byte-content equivalence.
 The two are not a graded distinction &mdash; they are categorically separated, and the choice between them is the choice between byte-aggregate semantics and identity-bearing-aggregate semantics.

 Objects are nominally typed: two `.object` declarations with identical field structure produce two distinct types.